Latest class of Challenge Academy cadets step into future

 “As your daughters and sons come home to you, think about how you can create an environment that will help them grow and evolve,” Mathews said.
 “The Challenge Academy is only the first step in their transformation.
 They return to you having learned that discipline, integrity, courage and commitment are the foundation to making the right choices in life.
 Be there to support them when they stumble.
 Pick them up and let them show you their resilience and accountability.”

-Several cadets were recognized during the ceremony for their achievements over the past few months: Overall Physical Fitness, Devin Skenandore-James of Keshana, Wisconsin; Most Improved Physical Fitness, Marissa Silbaugh of Janesville, Wisconsin; Most Responsible Follower, Lane Villareal of Kenosha, Wisconsin; Best Supply Assistant, Estrella Martinez Rand of Green Bay, Wisconsin; Best Battle Buddy, Maickol Torres Torres of Madison, Wisconsin; Academic Resilience, Sinncerie Hayes of Beloit, Wisconsin; Best Archer, John Brooks of Watertown, Wisconsin; and Distinguished Honor Graduate, Allius White Eagle of Wisconsin Rapids, Wisconsin.
+Several cadets were recognized during the ceremony for their achievements over the past few months: Overall Physical Fitness, Dominic Frechette of Green Bay, Wisconsin; Most Improved Physical Fitness, Maryjane Fulton of Sparta, Wisconsin; Attention to Detail, Peter Hawpetoss, Jr. of Keshena, Wisconsin; Most Positive Attitude, Alanna McFarlane of Green Bay, Wisconsin; Most Responsible Follower, Braxton Towne of Eagle River, Wisconsin; Best Supply Assistant, Preston Phillips of Green Bay, Wisconsin; Best Battle Buddy, Lizbet Palomino Gonzalez of Greenfield, Wisconsin; Academic Resilience Award, Alexis Suarez Davilla of Milwaukee, Wisconsin; Best Archer, Peyton Pettibone of Black River Falls, Wisconsin and Distinguished Honor Graduate, Nathanial Duran of Beloit, Wisconsin.

 Distinguished Honor Graduate Nathaniel Duran from Beloit, Wisconsin offered words of advice to his fellow graduates.